zhshao17/HUST_AIA_Course/README.md

 # HUST_AIA_Course

-Hi, here are some course for the Artificial Intelligence major at the School of Artificial Intelligence and Automation (AIA), Huazhong University of Science and Technology (HUST), provided by Zonghe Shao.
+Hello!
+I would like to share with you some of the courses offered in the Artificial Intelligence major at the School of Artificial Intelligence and Automation (AIA), Huazhong University of Science and Technology (HUST), provided by Zonghe Shao.

-I hope this repo is helpful, especially for students in AIA.
+I hope this repository proves helpful, particularly for students in the AIA program.

-Please note that you may only use the repo for learning.
+Please be aware that the content in this repository is intended solely for educational purposes.

-Students in AIA are welcome to submit new commit to this repo at any time.
+Students in the AIA program are encouraged to contribute new commits to this repository whenever they wish.

-For some of the e-textbooks you may use, see here:
+For additional e-textbooks that you may find useful, please refer to the following link:

 link：[baidu](https://pan.baidu.com/s/1rcvyj9SZA-jcDrtD0fXKbw)
 code：1037

-Other links you can refer to：
+You can also explore the following links for more resources:

 + [HUST-AIA-Courses-Resource](https://github.com/mfp0610/HUST-AIA-Courses-Resource)
 + [awesome-hust](https://github.com/recolic/awesome-hust)

-Hope every student from AIA has a happy life.
+I hope that every student in the AIA program enjoys a fulfilling academic journey.

-For any other matters, please feel free to contact me: zongheshao17 [at] gmail [dot] com
+If you have any further inquiries, please don't hesitate to contact me at zongheshao17 [at] gmail [dot] com.